MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-quickstart.md

         ],
     ```
 * Repeat the above process for XB1 (PlayFabParty_XB1.uplugin) and XSX (PlayFabParty_XSX.uplugin) if these platforms are required for the Installed Build.
 If Win64 is also a required platform for the installed build, add Win64 in the array of **PlatformDenyList**.

+### HandShake failure on Steam
+If you are seeing handshake failure (such as `LogHandshake: IncomingConnectionless: Error reading handshake packet`), refer to this [UE Forum post](https://forums.unrealengine.com/t/ue-5-1-steam-sockets-problem/696726) to check the settings.

 ## Workflow for OnlineSubsystemPlayFab